codershiyar/data_analyse/README.md

-# Project Name
+## Data Science tool for data analysis

 - This project is a data analysis tool that includes several scripts to analyze images and text data and store results in a Microsoft Access database.
 - While the project was completed in under 10 hours due to time constraints, there may be opportunities to further optimize the code for better performance and functionality.
 - As a diligent student at The Hague University of Applied Sciences, I am also a proficient software engineer with experience overseeing large-scale programming projects across diverse industries.
 In addition to my studies, I research and explore innovative ways to teach programming and design to students of all levels.
 You can find me online under the name "Coder Shiyar"

 ![Dashboard of Image Analysis Results](./dashboards_example/result_analysis_images.png)